simptel/docs.simptel.com/docs/idaas/concepts/authorization.md

 - Desktop Applications
 - Single Sign-On (SSO)

+For more details, refer to the [OAuth 2.0 RFC 7636](https://tools.ietf.org/html/rfc7636).

-### Client Credential Flow for Machine-to-Machine Communication
+### OAuth 2.0 Client Credential Flow for Machine-to-Machine Communication

 The Client Credential Flow enables secure authorization for machine-to-machine communication and non-user specific access to protected resources.
-This flow allows clients to securely authenticate and obtain access tokens based on their credentials.
-It can be implemented using client libraries for the following common use cases:
+It allows clients to securely authenticate and obtain access tokens based on their credentials.
+This flow can be implemented using client libraries for the following common use cases:

 - Scheduled Tasks and Cron Jobs
 - Data Synchronization